justinchuntingho/China-Quarterly/README.md

 ##   36.53004   36.53004   36.42708   36.19803   35.10112   34.07945
 ```

 Visualising the result.
-A very brief analysis shows that it seems that Cultural Revolution, Taiwan, Falun Gong, Political Movement, Mao and Tibet are the themes that terrify China the most.
+A very brief analysis shows that it seems Cultural Revolution, Taiwan, Falun Gong, Political Movement, Mao and Tibet are the themes that terrify China the most.

 ```r